 Especially at this price, these headphones sound very impressive.
 They have a remarkably balanced sound that offers more bass than most of the open-back headphones tested, like the similarly designed Sennheiser HD 600, without sounding too loud or hissing like the AKG K702.
 They have excellent image quality and their sound level is not bad either.

 On the other hand, although they are fitted with interchangeable cables, they are somewhat difficult to find online because they are not available everywhere.
-These headphones may also not be suitable for everyone.
+These best wireless headphones under 150 may also not be suitable for everyone.
 They are fairly tight and have large ear cups that can protrude above your jaw if you have a smaller head, which can be uncomfortable over time.
 However, the price-performance ratio is rather exceptional.
 So if you are not looking for a tighter fit, they are a good choice.

 1. Sennheiser HD 800 S Reference Headphone System